duresaguye/Credit_Scoring_Model_bank/README.md

-# Credit Scoring Model for Bati Bank
+# Credit Scoring Model

 ## Overview
-This project involves building a Credit Scoring Model for Bati Bank to enable a buy-now-pay-later service.
+This project involves building a Credit Scoring Model  to enable a buy-now-pay-later service.
 The project includes tasks such as understanding credit risk, exploratory data analysis (EDA), feature engineering, model training, and deployment.

 ## Directory Structure
 - `data/`: Contains the dataset (ignored in version control).